scrtlabs/protocol/docs/source/SubsystemArchitecture.rst

        algorithm to verify that the worker submitting the results is indeed the selected worker for the task.
-A greedy worker trying to compute more than its share of tasks would simply waste gas, as the unauthorized submissions get rejected by the this verification method.
+A greedy worker trying to compute more than its share of tasks would simply waste gas, as the unauthorized submissions get rejected by this verification method.

 Random sampling is one of the most important primitives in the network.